 “Yeah, for real!” she protested.
 “Like Gwylain painting the Chaledone wedding and doing the entire scene again in that little background mirror.”

 They reached the Llayn apartment.
-Living close to her main client made things easier, but Jane wished she’d lived a little farther away that night.
+Living close to her main client made things easier, but Jane wished she’d lived a little further away that night.
 More time to walk with Celengor that way.
 Part of her kind of hoped he’d ask to stay a while.
-She’d let him in, maybe take out that jug of mazte… Trent was actually performing for once, so he wouldn’t be home for a bit.
-Just her and Celengor, two bright young Mer in one of Morrowind’s biggest cities…
+She’d let him in, maybe take out that jug of mazte… Trent was actually performing for once, so he wouldn’t be home for a while.
+Just her and Celengor, two bright young Mer in one of Morrowind’s greatest cities…

 Celengor made a so and so gesture and pulled her back to reality.
-“It’s good stuff, sure.
-But they’ve already done it.
+“Gwylain had some good stuff, sure.
+But he already did it.
 We should do something new.”

 “The art world could stand more variety, I guess.
 Anyway, I’m in.”